tv2/ansible_mumble_RaspberryPi_client/README.md

 This Runbook will setup a Headless Mumble on a Raspberry Pi with an Audioinjector soundcard hat

 Preperations:
-Put empty file named ’ssh' on image disc to enable ssh
+* Put empty file named ’ssh' on image disc to enable ssh

-Boot Raspberry Pi with mounted AudioInjector soundcard
+* Boot Raspberry Pi with mounted AudioInjector soundcard

-Login to Raspberry Pi: ssh pi@xx.xx.xx.xx
+* Login to Raspberry Pi: ssh pi@xx.xx.xx.xx

-Default Password: raspberry
+    * Default Password: raspberry

-Change password: passwd
+* Change password: passwd

-add Raspberry Pi to hosts file
+* add Raspberry Pi to hosts file
+    * copy hosts.example to hosts and edit

-Run:  ansible-playbook playbook.yml -i hosts
+* Run:  ansible-playbook playbook.yml -i hosts

 -----------------------------------------------

 ToDo: in playbook.yml

--Set mumble SoundCard setting in Mumble ($HOME/.config/Mumble/Mumble.conf & $HOME/.local/share/data/Mumble/Mumble/.mumble.sqlite)
+* Set mumble SoundCard setting in Mumble
+    * In file $HOME/.config/Mumble/Mumble.conf

--Create certificate for Mumble
+* Create certificate for Mumble and add to Mumble.conf

--Settings in alsamixer: (/var/lib/alsa/asound.state)
+* Settings in alsamixer: (/var/lib/alsa/asound.state)

-hi-fi mixer ON in outputsection
+    * hi-fi mixer ON in outputsection

-Line-in Capture On
+    * Line-in Capture On

-Set Input mux to Line in
+    * Set Input mux to Line in